1

 4. Eventually something critical broke

-Part 4: The Proof That Aging is Reversible
+The Proof That Aging is Reversible

 Nature Already Does It

-We’ve Already Reversed Aging (In Mice… and Human Cells)
+You’ve Already Reversed Aging (In Mice… and Human Cells)

-• 30-year epigenetic age reversal in human skin cells (Babraham Institute)
+• 30-year epigenetic age reversal in human skin cells

-• Vision restored in blind mice - not slowed, reversed
+• Vision restored in blind mice; not slowed, reversed

 The Hallmarks of Aging (All Fixable)